 Tracey O’Shea, MSN, FNP-C, IFMCP

-Tracey trained closely with and was mentored by Chris for many years.
-She has worked at the California Center for Functional Medicine, offering patients a personalized and comprehensive treatment approach to chronic illness, incorporating her clinical skills into the program curriculum and clinical fellowship training.
+Tracey continues to treat patients at the California Center for Functional Medicine, offering patients a personalized and comprehensive treatment approach to chronic illness, incorporating her clinical skills into the program curriculum and clinical fellowship training.

 While she has experience managing a variety of chronic health conditions, she has particular experience with and training in: